 After the 2007 accident, one of the San Francisco Supervisors introduced a measure to ban the Blue Angels from performing in San Francisco, saying it was too risky in such a densely urban environment, but there was tremendous popular opposition to the ban and it didn't pass.

-Following the most recent crash, another San Francisco supervisor said he plans to introduce a resolution restricting the Blue Angels from flying over land during this year's Fleet Week air show in October.
-He admitted the resolution wasn't likely to pass.
+Following the most recent crash in 2016, another San Francisco supervisor introduced a resolution to restrict the Blue Angels from flying over land during last year's Fleet Week air show in October 2016.
+The resolution didn't pass and the Blue Angels performed as scheduled.

 The Blue Angels perform in San Francisco the second week in October weekend in conjunction with the Columbus Day holiday.
-This year, there is a rehearsal on Thursday, then the air shows on Friday, Saturday and Sunday.
+So far, each year there is a rehearsal on Thursday, then the air shows on Friday, Saturday and Sunday.

 The Blue Angels normally fly at 3:00 pm each day, and perform for about 40 minutes.
 Thursday is for familiarizing themselves with the layout and practice, but in the past, they've done the same routine that they perform on their Friday, Saturday and Sunday shows.

-At 12:00 p.m., the a "warm-up" show begins, which is worth watching as well: great stunt flying with a variety of aircraft, trailing colored smoke.
+At 12:00 p.m. the "warm-up" show begins, which is worth watching as well: great stunt flying with a variety of aircraft, trailing colored smoke.
 Doing loops above the Bay, hanging in mid-air stalls, flying straight up, falling like a stone, spinning dives and pulling out at the last second just above the water.

 Then punctually at 3 p.m. come the Blue Angels: flying in low over the Golden Gate Bridge, then dividing up to amaze the crowd, swooping and diving in tight formations, wingtips almost touching.
 The scariest part: two solo pilots flying straight at each other at incredible speeds, and flipping sideways or one one above the other at the last millisecond.
 You can feel the roar of the engines through your whole body!

 Below is a photo of Major Collins about to taxi out at a 2009 air show.

 You can see the show from anywhere along the entire waterfront, from Pier 39 all the way to the Golden Gate Bridge.
 However, some spots are a lot better than others, for various reasons.